-We'll include examples of interrogatory questions and answers so you can see what they look like.
+We'll explain what interrogatories are and how they work, with examples of interrogatory questions and answers so you can see what they look like.

 Interrogatories are sent and answered during a process called "discovery," which is the part of a lawsuit where the parties gather evidence to prepare for trial.
 Let's find out what discovery is, the rules that control it, and what can be discovered.